k8s-sec/cloud-native-security-tutorial/docs/settings.md

 This time you should see that test 4.2.6 passes.
 Congratulations, you have remediated a security setting on a Kubernetes node!

-!!!
+!!! note
     This only remediates the running node, of course!
 If you are managing your own Kubernetes nodes, it would be better to update the configuration settings you use in deployment scripts, so that the nodes are configured to run from the outset with the settings you want.

 ## Running kube-bench through Starboard